 Unfortunately since this blog post was first written the grounds for accessing KiwiSaver under the ‘Serious Illness’ category has very much tightened up.
 Withdrawals for disability are not permitted if surgery would treat or resolve that disability, as is usually the case with bariatric surgery.
 As the criteria for Serious Illness are set in legislation, we are no longer able to support Serious Illness withdrawals outside of these criteria.
 Withdrawal of KiwiSaver funds may still be possible under the Financial Hardship criteria, where medical certificates are not required.

-A question I have been asked more commonly in recent times is “Can I access my Kiwisaver to pay for weight loss surgery?”
+One frequent question I am asked is “Can I access my KiwiSaver to pay for weight loss surgery?”

-There is however, one possible exception that some people may be eligible for in certain circumstances.
+There are however, two possible exceptions that some people may be eligible for.
 According to the KiwiSaver Act 2006, an application for early withdrawal may be on the grounds of serious illness.

 ‘Serious illness’ is defined as: an injury, illness or disability that results in your being totally and permanently unable to engage in work for which you are suited by reason of experience, education or training or a combination of those things; or an injury, illness or disability that poses a serious and imminent risk of death.

-While I think the second clause almost precludes bariatric surgery as if someone has a serious and imminent risk of death due to their weight, then almost certainly any elective surgery would not be safe.
+While the second clause precludes bariatric surgery as an imminent risk of death means that someone is likely to die very soon as a result of their weight.
+If this were true then almost certainly any elective surgery would not be safe.
 The first clause however may be applicable to some people, particularly if weight related health complaints prevent you from working in your chosen occupation.
-A doctor will need to certify that a person does meet this clause, and even then the fund manager of a person’s Kiwisaver scheme will still need to make a decision based on the advice they receive, but it may be an option for some people.
+A doctor will need to certify that a person does meet this clause, and even then the fund manager of a person’s Kiwisaver scheme will still need to make a decision based on the advice they receive.